Things to do in Bukittinggi, Sumatra

 It is also possible to have a look at the Rafflesia flower in the same region when this is in bloom.
 Sadly, it didn’t bloom at all during our stay in Bukittinggi, so once again we missed seeing the world’s largest flower.
 The Rafflesia flower can also be viewed in Cameron Highlands Malaysia.

-Yes, Bukittinggi has its own “Great Wall”, the Great Wall of Koto Gadang!
-Although we’ve never actually been to the Great Wall of China, we believe that Bukittinggi’s wall is a far cry from being anything like China’s best-known landmark.
+Yes, you can put this on your list of things to do in Bukittinggi!
+Bukittinggi, Sumatra has its own “Great Wall”, the Great Wall of Koto Gadang!
+Although we’ve never actually been to the Great Wall of China, we believe that Bukittinggi’s wall is a far cry from being anything like China’s best-known landmark!

 The wall can be accessed on the way down to the Sianok Canyon, the entrance is to the left.
 The stairs up the fortification are rather steep and we only made it up a few sections since Nikki’s injured knee protested painfully after being in the same position on the bike all day, and we thought it wasn’t worth going up much further.